Gurianov scores 4, Stars rally to clinch series over Flames

+EDMONTON, Alberta (AP) — Denis Gurianov and the Dallas Stars pulled off quite a trick, turning a big early deficit into a lopsided series-clinching victory.

-EDMONTON, Alberta (AP) — Denis Gurianov scored four goals, including a hat trick in the second period when also assisting on the go-ahead score, as the Dallas Stars rallied from a quick three-goal deficit for a 7-3 win over the Calgary Flames on Thursday night to wrap up the first-round playoff series in six games.
+Gurianov scored four goals, including a hat trick in the second period while also assisting on the go-ahead score, and Dallas rallied from a three-goal deficit to a 7-3 win over the Calgary Flames on Thursday night to wrap up the first-round playoff series in six games.

+The Stars, with their most goals in a playoff game since moving to Dallas, became the first team in NHL playoff history to go from a three-goal deficit to a four-goal lead.
+They were down 3-0 only about 6 1/2 minutes into the game before the they even had a shot on a goal and called a timeout.

+“It was one of those moments where I think everyone understood it was, we haven’t played our game.
+We’re seeing their best game,” Joe Pavelski said.
+“It was a good timeout as far as catch your breath let’s try to get back to our game then.”

-Gurianov had two goals in the first 3:25 of the second period to tie the game at 3, before his helper on Radek Faksa’s power play goal about 2 1/2 minutes later pushed the Stars ahead to stay.
+Gurianov, whose five points tied a Stars playoff record, had two goals in the first 3:25 of the second period to tie the game at 3, before his helper on Radek Faksa’s power play goal about 2 1/2 minutes later pushed the Stars ahead to stay.
 It was 6-3 after Gurianov’s next goal capped their five-goal second period, and he scored on a rebound midway through the third period.

-Miro Heiskanen added a goal and three assists for the Stars, while Joe Pavelski had a goal and two assists.
-Pavelski had a hat trick in Game 4 of this series, which was the first for the franchise since moving to Dallas before the 1993-94 season.
+Miro Heiskanen had a power play goal midway through the first period and later had three assists for the Stars in only the sixth playoff game in NHL history where both teams had a three-goal lead.
+Pavelski had a goal and two assists after his hat trick in Game 4 of this series, which was the first for the franchise since moving to Dallas before the 1993-94 season.

+“That power play goal was enormous for us.
+It kind of stopped their push,” Pavelski said.
+“And a huge second (period).”

-Stars goalie Anton Khudobin stopped the last 34 shots he faced after giving up three goals in Calgary’s first seven shots in the first 6:34 of the game — before Dallas even had a shot on goal.
+Stars goalie Anton Khudobin stopped the last 34 shots he faced after giving up three goals in Calgary’s first seven shots and interim head coach Rick Bowness called a timeout.

 The Stars, the third seed in the Western Conference, will play Colorado in the second round.
 It is the first time they have won playoff series in consecutive seasons since a four-year stretch from 1998-2001 that included their only Stanley Cup championship in 1999.